Travelling to Leeds City Centre

 CHRISTMAS UPDATES – Trains will stop running earlier on Christmas Eve (around 5pm) with no services Christmas Day and Boxing Day.

-NEW YEARS UPDATES – Engineering works start on the 30th of December so expect delays, cancellations and bus replacements until the 3rd of January.
+NEW YEARS UPDATES – From 27 December to 4 January a reduced timetable will be in operation.
+Significant engineering work is scheduled between Leeds and York/Selby.
+Expect rail replacement buses to be in operation on routes affected by engineering works.
 New Years Eve trains will stop running earlier than usual (around 5pm).
 New Years Day services start later than usual and very limited services in the area.
-Please check ahead before travelling.
+Please check before travelling on the National Rail website.

 BUS